Ljyustc/LMS3/README.md

 If you find this repository helpful, please cite our paper.
 ```
 @article{liu2025what,
-  title={What Makes In-context Learning Effective for Mathematical Reasoning: A Theoretical Analysis},
+  title={What Makes In-context Learning Effective for Mathematical Reasoning},
   author={Liu, Jiayu and Huang, Zhenya and Chaokun Wang and Xunpeng Huang and ChengXiang Zhai and Enhong Chen},
   journal={International Conference on Machine Learning},
   year={2025}